Viticulture (board game): Gameplay

 In Viticulture, players operate a traditional Tuscan vineyard.
 Each round of the game represents one year of operation divided into four seasons.

-Rounds begin with a spring turn, when the player chooses a location in the wake-up track that provides various benefits.
-This is followed by summer, during which players place workers on the summer action spaces in the shared board, which enable a player to plant vines, sell grapes, gain money through tours, play a summer visitor card, draw a vine card, erect structures, which allow grapes to be planted, vines to be aged, and awarding additional victory points.
-In the autumn turn, players draw either a summer visitor card, which helps improve the site, or a winter visitor card, which enables the player to harvest their vineyard.
-The winter turn also allows each player places workers in the winter action spaces, which enable the player to harvest a field, process grapes, fill wine orders, hire an additional worker, or draw a winter visitor card.
-A round is completed when players age their grape and wine tokens, collect their workers, and collect any accrued income.
+Rounds begin with a spring season when the player chooses a location in the wake-up track that provides various benefits and determines turn order for the year.
+This is followed by summer, during which players place workers on the summer action spaces on the shared board, which enables a player to plant vines, sell grapes, gain money through tours, play a summer visitor card, draw a vine card, and erect structures.
+In the autumn season, players draw either a summer visitor or a winter visitor card.
+These cards have rule-breaking powers to help grow a player's vineyard and additional ways to earn victory points.
+The winter season also allows each player to place unused workers from the summer season on the winter action spaces.
+The spaces allow the player to harvest a field, process grapes into wine, fill wine orders, hire an additional worker, or play a winter visitor card.
+A round is completed when players have used all their workers.
+Then players age their grape and wine tokens, collect their workers, and collect any residual income from wine orders.

-When a grape is planted in the fields of the individual boards, it could subsequently be harvested as grape tokens.
-Those tokens are processed and moved to the wine cellar, which award victory points through filling orders.
-When twenty points is reached for one player, the game ends after the season is completed, and the player with the most points is the winner.
+When a grape is planted on one of the player's fields on their personal boards, it could subsequently be harvested as grape tokens.
+These tokens can be processed into wine tokens during the winter season, which awards victory points through filling orders.
+When a player reaches at least twenty points, the game ends after the year is completed.
+The player with the most victory points is the winner.